codewithkyle/tooltipper/readme.md

 # Tooltipper

-A lightweight (1.2kb) JavaScript library for implementing tooltips.
+A lightweight (750 byte) JavaScript library for implementing tooltips.

 ## Installation